Calls for Service Definition

 Calls for service are generally represented as calls to “911” for emergency assistance and may also include calls to non-emergency numbers.
 Each call for service that comes in is assigned a priority based on the type of crime or service that is requested.

-Calls labeled 3 through 7 continue to decrease in their need for immediate response unless there are extenuating circumstances.
+- Calls that are prioritized 3-9 continue to decrease in their need for immediate response unless there are extenuating circumstances.
 Priority 3 calls for service include things such as neighbor troubles, animal complaints, civil matters, and weapons violations not covered by higher priority classifications.

-Calls labeled priority 8 and 9 are less serious but important community calls that include things such as abandon autos and found property.
+- Priority 8 calls include things such as abandon autos and found property.